shalanah/design-engineer-exercise/README.md

 - The page is complete and works according to requirements.
 It is stable, and edge cases are handled in a sensible, thought-out manner
 - The code is well-organized, easy to understand, and readable.
 It follows best practices in the industry.
 Your work process is visible through the commit history.
 - Web Accessibility and SEO are important for us, as well as handling responsive layout
-- While in reality at Buffer you would work together with a designer, we want to see your approach to design here from scratch.
+- While in reality at you'll would work together with a designer, we want to see your approach to design here from scratch.
 The design you implemented is cohesive and contains delightful and thought-out details.